nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 edit expense <index> /cat <category> /type <type> /de <description> /date <date> /amt [currency] <amount>
 ```
 Note:
-- <index> must be a positive integer that coressponds to a income/expense entry
+- <index> must be a positive integer that corresponds to an income/expense entry
 - Format of income/expense entry applies.
 Refer to the "Note" of add income and add expense feature

 Example of usage: